SCH-INIT/otp-relay/UPDATE-PIPELINE.md

 - how each update lane is separated to reduce deployment risk
 - what files trigger each workflow
 - what each deployment script is allowed to change
+- how the Portal UI build converts `frontend/app.jsx` into the generated production artifact `frontend/app.js`
 - how Help Docs and the RTA Wizard guide are generated and deployed
 - how server config updates differ from UI and application code updates
 - how nginx, systemd, and shell-script updates are applied safely
-- what sudo access is required for the server-config workflow
+- what sudo access is required for protected deployment commands
 - how to troubleshoot common deployment failures

 ---

 # 1. Architecture